Q: 15. How do I know if my child is ready for HOCKEY SKILLS or POWER SKATING or FIGURE

 Q: 6.
 Can I enroll in more than 1 class per week?

 Absolutely.
 In fact, we encourage you to get as much instruction and practice time as possible.

 Q: 7.
 Can my child try a class before enrolling?

 Absolutely!
 Ice Dreams offers TRIAL CLASSES.
 Skaters may participate in a Trial Class before making the commitment to enroll for the season.
 A fee applies depending on the Program being Trialed.
-If a skater enrolls in the program, the fee will be applied to the remainder of the fee for the season.
 Trial Class fees are non-refundable and must be paid in full prior to the start of the lesson.

 A Trial Class may be taken ONLY if space in the class permits.
 Participation in a Trial Class does not reserve a spot in the class.